Hometown: Katherine, NT

-Born in Katherine in the Northern Territory, Talbot began playing basketball in primary school and at just 22 will get her opportunity to make her Olympic debut at Rio.
+Born in Katherine in the Northern Territory, Talbot began playing basketball in primary school and at just 22 received an opportunity to make her Olympic debut at the 2016 Rio Olympic Games.

 Having been noticed playing in junior national tournaments Talbot was awarded a scholarship at the AIS before securing her first professional contract with the Adelaide Lightning.
 She got limited game time in the 2011/12 season but a year later became a starter and would become the Rookie of the Year.